Boyan7577/Diplomna_Rabota/README.md

 ## 📌 Overview
-This project focuses on building a **scalable, secure, and redundant network architecture** using:
+This thesis focuses on building a scalable, secure, and redundant network architecture using:
 - **DMVPN Phase 3** with **GRE** and **NHRP** for dynamic tunneling
 - **IPSec** for encrypted and authenticated VPN communication
 - **BGP** for efficient and flexible routing